Chapter 70:

 And then it came.

 A Cyclops—towering, broad as a fortress wall.
-One glaring eye burned red above a snarling maw.
-It dragged a crude iron club, every step shaking the pit.
+One glaring eye burned red.
+It dragged a crude iron club, each step shaking the pit.

 Kai’s throat tightened.
 He had seen something like this before.
-Somewhere.
-A memory flared—half-formed, a blur of teeth and rage—but vanished as quickly as it came.
+A blur of teeth and rage flashed in memory—then vanished.

 The Cyclops roared.